EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 ### Performing Validation

 Your application's write side currently does not perform any input validation.
-This results in the following flaws:
+This results in the following issues:

 - The command handlers do not check whether all required fields are provided in a command's payload.
 - It is possible to create more then one shopping list with the same aggregate ID.
-- You can create items in a shopping list that does not exist.
+- You can create items in a in a nonexistent shopping list.

-You can overcome the first flaw by adding simple checks to each command handler:
+You can overcome the first issue by adding simple checks to each command handler:

 **common/aggregates/shopping_list.commands.js:**